AwalHossain/forum-timeline/README.md

 5. Clean and user-friendly UI

 ## overview
+This project showcases best practices in code organization, cleanliness, problem-solving skills, proper API integration, and a clean and user-friendly UI.

-This frontend normally focused on the general problem that faced by microservice architecture, which is the data consistency.

-So i've used some of the following patterns to solve this problem:
+It normally focused on the general problem that faced by microservice architecture, which is the data consistency.
+So i've used some of the following coding style and pattern to solve this problem:

 ## Features

 - **Data Aggregation and Caching**: By using Tanstack React Query, this frontend application can efficiently fetch and cache data from multiple microservices, reducing the load on the backend services and potentially improving overall performance.
 - **Infinite Scrolling**: The application implements infinite scrolling functionality, allowing users to load more posts as they scroll down the page.
+- **Custom Hooks**: Deployed React hooks, introducing reusability in stateful behavior within functional components for efficient use of React’s native state management and life-cycle features in order to alter state within the application upon designated user actions
 - **API Composition**: This application demonstrates how to combine data from multiple microservices (posts and users) and present it in a unified and coherent way to the user
 - **Lazy Loading and Code Splitting**: Implement lazy loading and code splitting techniques to load UI components and data only when needed, reducing the initial load time and improving performance
 - **Custom Hooks**: The project utilizes custom hooks for better code organization and reusability, such as `useFetchPosts`, `useFetchComments`, `useFetchUsers`, and `useInfiniteScroll`.